Nikon D7500 Review

 Introduced in the Nikon D5 and D500 last year, Automatic AF Fine Tune comes to the D7500 as well.
 This feature allows the user to automatically calibrate autofocus for their lenses to help ensure that autofocus performance is accurate.
 Some lenses require AF micro adjustments, which has traditionally required the user to manually calibrate their lenses, but Auto AF Fine Tune is a much faster process.

 Metering is another area where the D7500 borrows from the D500.
-The Nikon D7500 uses the same 180k-pixel RGB metering sensor found in the D500 and D5 DSLRs, whereas the D7200 utilized a 2,016-pixel RGB sensor.
-The more sophisticated metering sensor in the D7500 should also help with subject recognition and AF tracking.
+The D7500 uses the same 180k-pixel RGB metering sensor found in the D500 and D5 DSLRs, whereas the D7200 utilized a 2,016-pixel RGB sensor.
+The more sophisticated metering sensor in the D7500 helps with subject recognition and AF tracking.

 The shutter speed range is the same in the D7500 as the D7200: 30s to 1/8000s, plus bulb and time modes.
 The fastest shutter speed of 1/8000s is good for shooting action or using fast lenses in bright light.
 A faster all-electronic shutter mode is not offered, however an electronic front-curtain shutter is now available for reduced vibrations, but only in mirror-up release mode.
 The shutter unit is rated for 150,000 actuations, the same as the D7200, but now includes a shutter monitor, which automatically corrects shutter speeds for improved accuracy.